SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/👨🏻‍🏫 Courses/AI for Financial Management.md

 Ask ChatGPT to summarize these points in layman's terms.
 For example, "Summarize the key impacts of the new tax reform on shareholder dividends."

 **Step 3: Customize Communication**
 Tailor the information for different stakeholders.
 For shareholders, focus on financial impacts.
 For employees, highlight changes in processes.
+Tell ChatGPT who your audience is, and it will help immensely in the output.

 **Step 4: Prepare Communication Materials**
 Use the summaries provided by ChatGPT to create emails, presentations, or briefing documents.
 Ensure they are clear and concise.